vanhoefm/macstealer/README.md

 - Improved README: focus intro on bypassing client isolation, update defenses with 802.1X remarks and to prevent stealing the default gateway's MAC address.

+- Added the `--delay` parameter to specify a delay in seconds before reconnecting as the attacker.

 **Version 1.1 (18 January 2023)**